KIMO-group/oiio/README.md

 # How to install?

-Add script to you page
+Add the script to your page in a footer
 ```html
 <script type="text/javascript" src="https://cdn.jsdelivr.net/gh/kimo-group/oiio/oiio.min.js"></script>
 ```

 # How to use?

-Init plugin
+Initialize the plugin
 ```html
 <script>
   initOiioPayWidget({